marcucgol/ssr/README.md

 # SSR Demo

-This project processes `.gge` files into Excel and provides a small web interface for browsing and editing data.
+This project processes `.gge` files into Excel and provides a web interface for browsing and editing data.

 ## Usage